lifrordi/DeepStack-Leduc/readme.md

 `luarocks install luasocket`.
 Visualising the trees produced by DeepStack requires the [graphviz](http://graphviz.org/) package, which can be installed with `luarocks install graphviz`.
-Running the code on the GPU requires [cutorch](https://github.com/torch/cutorch), which can be installed with `luarocks install cutorch`.
+Running the code on the GPU requires [cutorch](https://github.com/torch/cutorch).
+Currently only version 1.0 is supported which can be installed with `luarocks install cutorch 1.0-0`.

 The DeepStack player uses the protocol of the Annual Computer Poker Competition (a description of the protocol can be found [here](http://www.computerpokercompetition.org/downloads/documents/protocols/protocol.pdf))